bsnes-emu/bsnes/docs/guides/drivers.md

 **Note:**
 By default,
 higan uses the audio driver to regulate its emulation speed.
-If games run too faston your computer, see [Games run too fast](../faq.md#games-run-too-fast) in the FAQ.
+If games run too fast on your computer, see [Games run too fast](../faq.md#games-run-too-fast) in the FAQ.

 Input